spyrosoft/spyrosoft.com/awestruct/blog/computer-keyboards.md

 ### Offset Keys

 Initially keys were offset because keyboards were mechanical.
 This forces some of your fingers, such as your left hand index finger into uncomfortable positions when typing the key directly above.
-Why are all keyboards not layed out in straight grids?
+Why are all keyboards not laid out in straight grids?

 ### Qwerty